 Actually, the more she thought of it, the more she warmed to the man.
-She went over to him and rested a hand on his shoulder while he was reading Paris Match.
+She went over and rested a hand on his shoulder while he was reading Paris Match.
 He looked up and appreciated the gesture.

 So this gesture was nice.

 It happened at 16:17 and there was no doubt whatsoever.